E3-JSI-archive/PerceptiveSentinel/Utilities/LargeDataProcessing/README.md

 We currently do not have the mapping for group reduction for Austria and Denmark.
 Once obtained the data download will be implemented for this countries too.

+## Heights
+Includes example of code that downloads the digital elevation model.
+Also contains a task that calculates gradient magnitude for each point and saves it as a feature.

 ## Stream Features
 The code in the `temporal_features.py` is the work in progress by Filip Koprivec.
 Once revised it should be integrated into the eo-learn package and not needed here.
 File `all_stream_features.py` uses the before mentioned code to compute all